apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_function_removal.md

                                    | "FUNCTION" FunctionSignature IfExists )
     IfExists            ::= ( "IF" "EXISTS" )?

-The DROP statement in SQL++ is the inverse of the CREATE statement.
+The DROP statement is the inverse of the CREATE statement.
 It can be used to drop dataverses, datatypes, datasets, indexes, and functions.

 The following examples illustrate some uses of the DROP statement.